Last updated: 05/20/2020

 - Northern Ireland

-You spent (visited or lived) a cumulative time of 5 years or more from January 1, 1980, to present, in any combination of country(ies) in Europe, including
+You spent (visited or lived) a cumulative time of 5 years or more from January 1, 1980, through December 31, 2001, in France or Ireland.

-In-Depth Discussion of Creutzfeld-Jacob Disease (CJD) and Blood Donation
+In-Depth Discussion of Creutzfeld-Jakob Disease (CJD) and Blood Donation

 CJD is a rare, progressive and fatal brain disorder that occurs in all parts of the world and has been known about for decades.
 CJD is different from variant CJD, the new disease in humans thought to be associated with Mad Cow disease in the United Kingdom and elsewhere.